-She welcomes applications from prospective PhD students interested in the areas of second language acquisition, heritage speaker bilingualism, language pedagogy and language teacher education.
+She welcomes applications from prospective PhD students interested in the areas of heritage speaker bilingualism, second language teaching and learning and language teacher education.

 Heritage speaker bilingualism; Language pedagogy; Language Teacher education; Language-in-education policies; Computer-assisted language learning.